brh55/pokedex-discord-bot/readme.md

 ## I finished the install and setup guide!

 Congrads!
-Head to skills/hears.js to learn about Botkit skills!
+Head to skills/hears.js or our [Discord Tutorials](https://discord-tutorials.glitch.me/) page

-We've also made some examples for you:
-* [Grittybot](https://grittybot.glitch.me/): sports stats, Gritty info, and gifs!